I’m sure you know quality is the best business plan, but what makes a quality business plan?

 - Organization and Management

 Exemplary organizational and management skills are necessary for any business to run smoothly.
-It becomes all-important when we talk about startups since they have to take care of everything ranging from administrative, financial, legal, technical to human resource management.
+It becomes all-important when we talk about startups since they have to take care of everything ranging from administrative, financial, legal, and technical to human resource management.

 The more simplified the management, the smoother it runs.
 Hence, this section is the eyes and ears of your business plan.